osmosis-labs/docs/integrate/frontend.md

 Example of config.ts::EmbedChainInfos: ChainInfoWithExplorer:
 - Umee chain info:
 	- Note that `coinGeckoId: 'pool:uumee',` is specified three times, once under each listing of the currency
+	- Note: once UMEE gets a listing and live price feed on CoinGecko, the values here should then be replaced with the CoinGeckoID, e.g., `coingGeckoId: 'umee'`
 ```
 {
 	rpc: 'https://rpc.aphrodite.main.network.umee.cc',